by: Kayla Bolton

 About GNCC Racing

-The Grand National Cross Country Series presented by Specialized is America’s premier off-road racing series.
-Founded in 1975, the 13-round championship is produced exclusively by Racer Productions.
+The Grand National Cross Country Series presented by Specialized is the world premier cross country racing series.
+Founded in 1975, the 12-round motorcycle and ATV championship and 9-round eMTB championship, is produced exclusively by Racer Productions.
 Cross-country racing is one of the most physically demanding sports in the world.
-The grueling two and three-hour GNCC races lead as many as 2,400 riders through racetracks ranging in length from eight to 12 miles.
+The grueling two and three-hour GNCC races lead as many as 2,700 riders through racetracks ranging in length from eight to 12 miles.
 With varied terrain, including hills, woods, mud, dirt, rocks, and motocross sections, GNCC events are tests of both survival and speed.
 The series draws talent from all over the U.S., Central America, South America, Europe, Japan, Australia and New Zealand.
 GNCC Racing is televised live on RacerTV.com.
 For more information, please visit www.gnccracing.com.

 About the American Motorcyclist Association